SankarBattula/springboot-reference/README.md

 •	You can configure the project using the following:

-  o	Application.properties file
+  1. Application.properties file
-  o	Command-line arguments
+  2. Command-line arguments
-  o	Java system properties
+  3. Java system properties
-  o	Environment variables
+  4. Environment variables
-  o	YAML files
+  5. YAML files

 •	By using the @Profile annotation, you can control the bean creation process.
 You can specify the profiles for which you want the bean to be created, and the bean will be created only when the active profile is set to that profile.